Game Day Run Club

 Please Note: Availability is subject to change.

 Coach Kelly and the Irish football team arrive at the Gug on Saturday afternoons for final preparations before taking the field at Notre Dame Stadium.
 After the team walks from the Gug to the Hesburgh Library, they proceed south toward the Stadium, and enter the house that Rockne built through the North Tunnel gates.
-Stay tuned for the team's path!

 The Player Walk takes place 2 hours and 15 minutes before kickoff: